-- Exhibition researcher for the Smithsonian Institution Office of Environmental Awareness's traveling exhibit, Ocean Planet, curated by Judy Gradwohl - Taught environmental interpretation and protected area planning at the University of Costa Rica and the University for International Cooperation (ELAP) in Costa Rica - Research and publishing: International Journal of Applied Education and Communication (comparison of environmental education and interpretation), The Journal of Interpretation Research (systems thinking and meaning creation), International Journal of Wilderness (wilderness and the modern 200), Journal Interpretation (community interpretation) - Attend and present at NAI, AIP, InterpEurope, InterpatMX national and international conferences. - Named associate editor of the Journal of Interpretation Research, November 2019 - Named to editorial advisory board, magazine of the International Centre for the Interpretation and Presentation of World Heritage Sites.
-UNESCO-WHIPIC, Korea, August 2022. - · Serve on the ICOMOS Scientific Committee for the Interpretation and Presentation of Cultural Heritage
+- Exhibition researcher for the Smithsonian Institution's Office of Environmental Awareness's traveling exhibit, Ocean Planet, curated by Judy Gradwohl - Taught environmental interpretation and protected area planning at the University of Costa Rica and the University for International Cooperation (ELAP) in Costa Rica - Research and publishing: International Journal of Applied Education and Communication (comparison of environmental education and interpretation), The Journal of Interpretation Research (systems thinking and meaning creation), International Journal of Wilderness (wilderness and the modern zoo), Journal Interpretation (community interpretation); currently working on authenticity's role in expanding the applicability of the Recreation Opportunity Spectrum with Dr. Stephen McCool, my protected area planning and management mentor; currently working on a book with McCool on emerging paradigms in heritage area planning - Attend and present at NAI, AIP, and InterpEurope national and international conferences. - Named associate editor of the Journal of Interpretation Research, November 2019